Jules978/Codegorilla-Bootcamp-assignment-3-php-blog/README.md

 # to do:

- - simple text editor on submit page
  - custom catagories
-  multiple catagories per blogpost
+ - multiple catagories per blogpost
  - add images to database